Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Proposed Approach

-and we computed some statistics on coreference chains and dependency parse trees, before and after applying the \textit{middle-split} method.
-Statistics show how splitting the sentences of a document augments the contextual training signal in two ways.
+To give an explicit picture of how and why sentence splitting helps learning contextual parameters, we processed the source training data of IWSLT17 with CoreNLP \cite{manning_stanford_2014} and we computed some statistics on coreference chains and dependency parse trees, before and after applying the \textit{middle-split} method.
+Statistics show how splitting the sentences of a document helps in two ways:

 \textbf{More cases.} Splitting generates new cases that require context for disambiguation, making training signal more abundant.
 When syntactic dependencies are split in two segments, the model needs to access the context for reconstructing the syntactic structure of the source sentence and correctly translate it, as shown in Figure~\ref{fig:examplesplit}.
-In order to have an idea of the magnitude of this effect, we calculated the percentage of the sentences where the splitting method breaks the syntactic link between the main verb of the sentence (the root) and : (i) the subject or object (18.1\% of the sentences); (ii) any complement (9.5\%); (iii) any modifier (9.3\%).
-If we consider all the dependencies with the root, except for those of punctuation, we find that 84.8\% of the sentences contain a dependency that will be broken.
-These cases add up to the many other cases of broken dependencies, such as coreferences, which make the overall contextual training signal more abundant.
+In order to have an idea of the magnitude of this effect, we calculated the percentage of the sentences where the splitting method breaks at least one syntactic dependency between the main verb of the sentence (the root) and : (i) the subject or object (18.1\% of the sentences); (ii) any complement (9.5\%); (iii) any modifier (9.3\%).
+If we consider all the dependencies with the root, except punctuations, we find that in 84.8\% of the sentences at least a syntactic dependency is broken.
+Given such high proportion, the \textit{middle-split} variant is in fact a good approximation of a syntactically supported splitting approach.
+These cases add up to the many other cases of broken relations, such as coreferences, which make the overall contextual training signal more abundant.